sagemath/trac_to_gh/Issue 8768.md

 # Issue 8768: gnutls-2.2.1.p5 doesn't build on Solaris 10 x86 (fulvia) with GCC-4.5.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8768

 Original creator: was